 Hand out journals and pens that can be used to write down trivia answers.
 The Fabrizio Journal Combo includes an 80-page notebook and a sleek pen.
 Thanks to the stylish design and business card slot, recipients will want to use this notebook long after your presentation is over.
 With a pen, bookmark and notepad, the Savvy Slim Notebook with Pen is another practical training gift.
 The journal has faux-leather covers that protect it from wear and tear.

-Become everyone’s favourite presenter
+Become everyone’s favorite presenter

 Using these games, along with training giveaways, will make any presentation more enjoyable.
 Not only will participants be more engaged, they will also look forward to any future opportunities to participate in your learning sessions.
 Let the games begin!